Does Xanax Help with Alcohol Withdrawal?

 xanax for alcohol withdrawal

-Using Xanax for alcohol withdrawal can provide temporary peace of mind and prevent severe symptoms from manifesting.
-Because of the effectiveness of Xanax for alcohol withdrawal symptoms, hospitals often prescribe this drug to alcoholics and then gradually reduce the dose to taper them off of it.
+Using this medication can provide temporary peace of mind and prevent severe symptoms from manifesting.
+Because of its effectiveness, hospitals often prescribe this drug to alcoholics and then gradually reduce the dose to taper them off of it.

-• Because everyone is biochemically different, another benzodiazepine may work better for you than Xanax.
-Many doctors recommend Ativan or Librium instead of Xanax for alcohol withdrawal.
+• Because everyone is biochemically different, another benzodiazepine may work better for you.
+Many doctors recommend Ativan or Librium instead of Xanax.

 • Depending on the severity of your alcoholism, your doctor may recommend inpatient detox or prescribe you with Xanax that you can taper off of while you quit drinking at home.
 If you quit drinking at home, make sure you have support and that you repair your body proactively.

-• All benzodiazepines including Xanax can be addictive, which is why they should only be used for a short period of time and in the lowest effective dose.
+• All benzodiazepines can be addictive, which is why they should only be used for a short period of time and in the lowest effective dose.

-• Even if you take Xanax for alcohol withdrawal, you will still need to repair nutrient deficiencies caused by excessive drinking.
+• Even if you take it, you will still need to repair nutrient deficiencies caused by excessive drinking.
 You may also have other symptoms such as low motivation and depression that benzodiazepines cannot resolve.

-• Using Xanax for alcohol withdrawal is a great strategy for the short term, but in the longer term, it’s important to have external support and to renew your sense of purpose in life.
+• Using it is a great strategy for the short term, but in the longer term, it’s important to have external support and to renew your sense of purpose in life.

 xanax for alcohol withdrawal

-Here are some things to consider as you take Xanax for alcohol withdrawal symptoms:
+Here are some things to consider as you take Xanax:

-• Only take Xanax with a prescription and under the supervision of a doctor.
+• Only take with a prescription and under the supervision of a doctor.

-• Doses of Xanax are often divided throughout the day.
+• Doses are often divided throughout the day.

-• Most people do not need to take Xanax for alcohol withdrawal for more than a few days or a week.
+• Most people do not need to take it for more than a few days or a week.

-• To avoid dependence, do not use Xanax for longer than you need it.
+• To avoid dependence, do not use this for longer than you need it.

-• Xanax may be harder to get off of than other benzodiazepines, but it can work just as well to relieve your symptoms in the short-term.
+• May be harder to get off of than other benzodiazepines, but it can work just as well to relieve your symptoms in the short term.

 Further Considerations

-By preventing complications caused by low levels of GABA in the brain, using Xanax for alcohol withdrawal can help you have a much safer and more pleasant detox than going cold turkey.
-Even if your symptoms aren’t severe, envisioning life without alcohol is hard enough.
+By preventing complications caused by low levels of GABA in the brain, this medication can help you have a much safer and more pleasant detox than going cold turkey.
+Even if your symptoms aren’t severe, envisioning life without booze is hard enough.
 Nervous exhaustion and insomnia can make the task of quitting drinking seem nearly impossible.

-But while Xanax can help with getting off of alcohol, it is not a cure-all for the physical damage caused by alcoholism.
-Many people who use benzodiazepines like Xanax end up relapsing because they feel tortured by depression or alcohol cravings after their taper ends.
+But while Xanax can help with quitting drinking, it is not a cure-all for the physical damage caused by alcoholism.
+Many people who use benzodiazepines end up relapsing because they feel tortured by depression or cravings after their taper ends.
 These other symptoms are often caused by the following problems that are NOT resolved by benzodiazepines:

 • Low dopamine